Aakash200411/Ecommerce-sales-analysis/README.md

 - Sales fluctuate throughout the year with noticeable seasonal peaks.
 - Technology and Office Supplies contribute significantly to overall revenue.
 - Some product sub-categories generate high sales but relatively low profits.
-- Customer segments differ in both revenue generation and profitability.
+- Customer segments differ in both revenue generation and profitability — **Home Office is the most profit-efficient segment** (lowest sales-to-profit ratio) despite having the smallest sales volume of the three.
-- Sales alone are not always an indicator of profitability.
+- **Sales alone are not always an indicator of profitability**: Furniture generates revenue nearly on par with Technology ($742K vs. $836K) but converts only a **2.5% profit margin**, compared to Technology's **17.4%** — a category that looks strong by revenue is actually the weakest by profitability, likely due to heavier discounting.

 ---